 if it has a strong product design phase, or has one at all!

-other costs (overhead) over all products, good or bad.
-Instead
+other costs (overhead) over all products, even your best "cash cow"

 remove cost after the product

-is designed, which is so hard to do that is a waste of resources.
+is designed, which is so hard to do that it is a waste of resources that